Customer Support

 The magic of ESPs lies in their ability to manipulate electrical charges.
 Here’s a simplified breakdown of the process:

-electrostatic precipitor
+electrostatic precipitor cip filter

 1. Charging the Particles: The incoming exhaust gas containing particulates passes through a region with a high-voltage electric field.
 This field energizes the gas molecules, causing them to lose electrons and become positively charged.
 The particles themselves also come into contact with these charged gas molecules and become negatively charged.